Skip to main content

 Seminar 2: Students design their projects in small groups.

-Field course
+Field course:

 Includes overnight ferry Newcastle-IJmuiden and travel to Texel.

 This will be followed by days when students work in groups of 4-5 to collect relevant data for their student-led group projects.
-Data collected during student-led projects will form the basis of oral presentation by each group on last day and individual final report.
+Data collected during student-led projects will form the basis of oral presentation by each group on the last day and your individual final report.

-Post-field sessions
+Post-field sessions:

 Seminar 3: Students work in groups to discuss key findings made by their groups